junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Introduced in Senate
 - 2011-05-26 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S3451-3453)
+- 2011-10-06 — Amendment SA 737 agreed to in Senate by Unanimous Consent.
+- 2011-10-06 — Amendment SA 737 proposed by Senator Reid for Senator Brown MA. (consideration: CR S6353; text: CR S6353) To modify the resolution.
+- 2011-10-06 — Measure laid before Senate by unanimous consent. (consideration: CR S6352-6354)
+- 2011-10-06 — Passed/agreed to in Senate: Resolution agreed to in Senate with amendments and with a preamble by Unanimous Consent.(text: CR S6353-6354)
+- 2011-10-06 — Resolution agreed to in Senate with amendments and with a preamble by Unanimous Consent. (text: CR S6353-6354)
+- 2011-10-06 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2011-10-06 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2011-10-06 — Senate amendment agreed to: Amendment SA 737 agreed to in Senate by Unanimous Consent.
+- 2011-10-06 — Senate amendment proposed (on the floor): Amendment SA 737 proposed by Senator Reid for Senator Brown MA.(consideration: CR S6353; text: CR S6353)
+- 2011-10-06 — Senate amendment submitted